-Wanna save big bucks, too?
-All it takes (after your few dollars) is time making a lot of pom poms – first for the wreath, and then for the garland.
-It does take a few hours, so find a movie (or two) you’d like to watch and maybe even a friend to enlist (or a daughter, like I did!) to help and before you know it – cha-ching!
-You’ll be gazing at your high-end wreath you made for pennies.
+Want to save big bucks, too?
+All it takes (after your few dollars) is time making a lot of pom poms - first for the wreath, and then for the garland.
+It does take a few hours, so find a movie (or two) you'd like to watch and maybe even a friend to enlist (or a daughter, like I did!) to help and before you know it you'll be gazing at your high-end wreath you made for pennies.

-- Wool yarn (I suppose you can use acrylic, but the Anthro version used wool and I wanted it to be as close as possible)
+- Cream or White Wool yarn (I suppose you can use acrylic or colors, but the Anthro version used wool and I wanted it to be as close to that as possible)

 - Yarn needle (or needle with a large hole for threading yarn)